DouglasLee001/dispaly_layout/README.md

 chmod a+x ./build.sh
 ./build.sh
 ```
-The *a.html* in display directory is the corresponding layout.
+The *a.html* in the /display directory is the corresponding layout.